cancerberoSgx/cli-driver/packages/cli-driver/README.md

 * problem we had was seens jasmine stacktraces in ts not in js. this tool works fine for that jasmine-ts-console-reporter

+# idea for mouse support

+use case:

+await client.forData('Do you accept the contract?') const acceptButtonPosition = await client.getPosition('Accepp') await client.doubleclick(acceptButtonPosition)
+await client.forData(Thanks for accepting)

+Libraries:
+ * library robotjs allow us to control the mouse but don't know nothing about commandline or terminals
+ * libraries like terminal.kit or blessed allow us to listen to the mouse in the context of a terminal, like x, y is the col, row in the terminal
+ * ??? don't know which library supports the getPosition('data').
+Check blessed or temrinal-kit

+the click part can be solved with :

+ * with robotjs move the mouse until terminal-kit detect  is inside the terminal
+ * after that move the mouse so it aproaches required x,y
+ * when mosue reach there, use terminal-kit to fire the required event (click, double, wheel, etc)